PritishMishraa/streaks/README.md

 - [ ] Undo on today's completed tasks
 - [ ] Focus on text input in new project modal
 - [ ] Drag and drop tasks to reorder
-- [ ] Open 'Completed' tab when a date is clicked on activity map
 - [ ] Emjoi picker in new project modal
 - [ ] Year drop down in activity map
 - [ ] Loading spinner after clicking Sign In button